vige-vota/site/README.md

     mvn install -Pdevelopment -Dcitiesgenerator.url=http://cities-generator-service.vige.it:8380 -Dvotingpapers.url=http://vota-votingpapers.vige.it:8180 -Dvoting.url=http://vota-voting.vige.it:8080 -Dhistory.url=http://vota-history.vige.it:8280 -Dfrontend.url=http://vota-frontend.vige.it:3000

 Where citiesgenerator.url, votingpapers.url, voting.url, history.url, frontend.url and report.url are the host names of the app servers to connect.
-If you start with the developer profile you must not specify the host names because the default host name localhost is used.
-If you don't declare the url variables in the mode production, the default will be localhost.

 In production mode: